Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Non-trivial inclusions

-The asymmetry between $\player_i$-controlled states and $\player_{3-i}$-controlled states is explained as follows.
-Whenever the processed state is controlled by $\player_i$, we can refine our knowledge on which memory state we have possibly started from thanks to the action selected.
-We execute this by mapping to $\bot$ any initial memory states $m_0$ such that the played action would not have been selected in the memory state $f(m_0)\in M$, effectively removing $m_0$ from the set of initial memory states from which we could have started.
-However, if $\player_{3-i}$ controls the state, then we do not gain any information on the initial memory state, and perform updates without refining our knowledge.
+Whenever we perform an update of the memory, we refine our knowledge on what the initial memory state could have been according to the actions selected by $\playerI$ prior to the update.
+This refinement proceeds by mapping to $\bot$ any initial memory states $\mealyState_0$ such that the played action would not have been selected in the memory state $f(\mealyState_0)\in M$, effectively removing $\mealyState_0$ from the set of initial memory states from which we could have started.

-The next-move function $\nextmovealt$ is defined as follows: for any memory state $f\in B$ and $s\in S_i$, we let $\nextmovealt(f, s)$ be arbitrary if $f$ maps $\bot$ to all memory states, and otherwise $\nextmovealt(f, s)$ is the distribution over $A$ such that, for all $a\in A$, we have
+The next-move function $\nextmoveAlt$ is defined as follows: for any memory state $f\in\mealyStateSpaceAlt$ and $\concurState\in\concurStateSpace$, we let $\nextmoveAlt(f, \concurState)$ be arbitrary if $f$ maps $\bot$ to all memory states, and otherwise $\nextmoveAlt(f, \concurState)$ is the distribution over $\concurActionSpaceI$ such that, for all $\concurActionI\in\concurActionSpaceI(\concurState)$, we have